Education Opportunities

 Intended Audience: Care partners, family, and friends supporting persons living with dementia.

-Preparing for the Holidays – Virtual Education Session
+Preparing for the Holidays – Online Education Session

 For people living with dementia, and their caregivers, the holiday season can sometimes be a stressful and overwhelming time.
 With some modifications to our regular traditions, we can make the holidays more enjoyable for everyone.
 This presentation explores some helpful holiday tips that can make this season as stress-free as possible!